-Vodafone Foundation and scientists at Imperial College London team up to use crowdsourcing app to help in the fight against coronavirus
+Vodafone Foundation and Imperial College in fight against coronavirus

 Vodafone Foundation and Imperial College London scientists deploy DreamLab app to speed up coronavirus research

 DreamLab uses the processing power of smartphones to help analyse complex data while their owners sleep

 Data will help Imperial College London scientists identify existing drugs and food-based molecules with anti-viral properties, ultimately enabling tailored treatments for patients with coronavirus